simonangel-fong/DjangoBlog/docs/djangoblog01/djangoblog01.md

 ### Database Migration

-At this stage, I utilize `SQLite3` as the database.
+At this stage, utilize `SQLite3` as the database.
 Execute the following commands:

 ```sh
 py ./DjangoBlog/manage.py makemigrations    # creating new migrations based on the changes